To rate this resource, click a star:

 UC Museum of Paleontology

 Use this resource to relate evolutionary concepts to the topics of gene expression or gas exchange in animals (or get more suggestions for incorporating evolution throughout your biology syllabus).
+This article includes a set of discussion and extension questions for use in class.
+It also includes hints about related lessons that might be used in conjunction with this one.
+Get more tips for using Evo in the News articles in your classroom.

 - Evolution is still continuing today.